servicecatalog/oscm-approval/README.md

 31-Jul-2020 15:18:55.218 INFO [localhost-startStop-1] sun.reflect.DelegatingMethodAccessorImpl.invoke Deployment of web application archive [/opt/apache-tomee/webapps/approval.war] has finished in [7,287] ms
 ```

-## How to use
+## Preparation
 - Login as supplier administrator with service manager and technology manager role
 - Register a technical user in the customer organization with administrator role and not the credentials
 - As supplier administrator create following custom attributes

 1. Approver Organization
 ```
 Key: APPROVER_ORG_ID_<CUSTOMER ORG>
 Value: <ORG ID>
 User Option: false
 ```
 Where *CUSTOMER ORG* is the organization id of the customer, and *ORG ID* is the ID of the approver organization.

 2. Trigger User Key
 ```
 key: USERKEY_<CUSTOMER ORG>
 Value: <USER KEY>
 User Option: false, Encryped: false.
 ```
    Where *CUSTOMER ORG* is the organization id of the customer, and *USER KEY* is the key of the technical user in the customer organization

 3. User ID
 ```
 key: USERID_<CUSTOMER ORG>
 Value: <USER ID>
 User Optis ion: false, Encryped: false
 ```
  Where *CUSTOMER ORG* is the organization id of the customer, and *USER ID* is the ID of the technical user in the customer organization

 4. User Password

 ```
 key: USERPWD_<CUSTOMER ORG>
 Value:<PWD>
 User Option: false, Encryped: true
 ```
 Where *CUSTOMER ORG* is the organization id of the customer, and *PWD* is password the of the technical user in the customer organization.
 The value is stored encryped.

 - Import the technical service template for the approval tool